-Edward Braham – Chairman of the Trustees
+Edward Braham – Chair of the Trustees

-Grant Macdonald – Vice-Chairman of Trustees
+Grant Macdonald – Vice Chair of Trustees

 Grant is a designer and silversmith and started his business in 1969.
 He runs a busy London workshop with some twenty people and travels extensively seeking commissions and was honoured as the first silversmithing company to receive the Queen’s Award for Enterprise in International Trade in 2006.
 He was the Master of the Barbers’ Company in 1999 and Prime Warden of the Goldsmiths’ Company in 2008.

 Richard is a Trustee of Goldsmiths’ Centre and also former Prime Warden of the Goldsmiths’ Company.
 He is a Chartered Accountant, formerly a partner of KPMG.
 Richard was a Sheriff of the City of London 2000-2011 and is also a Fellow of Birkbeck University.

 Julia is a 4th generation (retail) jeweller, having joined the Trade in 1979.
 Since 2006 she has been MD of their family shop: Hester Clarke Fine Jewellers, in Aylesbury, Buckinghamshire.
 She has been a Liveryman of the Goldsmiths' Company since 2009.